mfractor/mfractor.github.io/docs/tutorials/xamarin-forms/implementing-view-models.md

 ##Introduction

+An

 ##Binding Contexts in Xamarin.Forms

+Quick overview of binding contexts in Xamarin.Forms

 ##Binding Expression Analysis

+Binding expression analysis, how it works etc

-##Using Issue Fixing on Missing Bindings
+##Issue Fixing on Missing Bindings

+How to generate properties from a missing binding.

-##Using The Implement ViewModel Refactoring
+##The Implement ViewModel Refactoring

 ##Summary